 For example, using current conversion rate to guarantee a new onboarding flow will succeed overlooks a basic truth: design changes alter user behaviour.

-That’s why, instead, I lean toward these two approaches:
+Instead, I lean toward these two approaches:

 Don’t Use Data to Back Up Bias